- Tip #1. Clear Criteria = Clear Result

 Tip #1.
 Clear Criteria = Clear Result

 One of the code review best practices is establishing clear objectives.
-Before diving into a new review, understand what you need to achieve this time.
+Clearly define what to look for in a code review to ensure everyone is aligned on the objectives.
 Improve code structure?
 Detect bugs?
 Standardize code?
 Find potential security vulnerabilities?
 Improve the performance of a critical algorithm?
 Or train team members?

 Define expectations.
-Agree on your goal with the team.
-Leave the abstract philosophy outside the SDLC and select the code review metrics applicable to your goals.
+Agree on your code review goals with the team.
+Leave the abstract philosophy outside the SDLC and select the metrics applicable to your goals.

 Discuss your expectations.
-Share the reasons and agenda for the check-in with the developers whose code you will review.
+Share the reasons and agenda for the check-in with the developers whose code you will review, reinforcing best practices for code review.
 So you will give them a chance to make a quality self-review and shorten the review flow.

 Follow your criteria.
+Track relevant code review metrics.
 Set the systemic tone for the pinpoint code review, not just its promising start.

 Tip #2.
 Limits = Fresh Eye